tianxing-wu/tianxing-wu.github.io/_pages/services.md

 ## Workshop:
 **Chair:**
+* 2026 - Agents+Graph, the 3rd International Workshop on Data Management Opportunities in Bringing Agents with Graph Data (co-located with VLDB 2026).
 * 2025 - LLM+Graph, the 2nd International Workshop on Data Management Opportunities in Bringing LLMs with Graph Data (co-located with VLDB 2025).
 * 2024 - LLM+KG, International Workshop on Data Management Opportunities in Unifying Large Language Models + Knowledge Graphs (co-located with VLDB 2024).
 * 2024 - LKM, the First International OpenKG Workshop Large Knowledge-Enhanced Models (co-located with IJCAI 2024).